Ultimate magazine theme for WordPress.

 By Alazar Moges

 The word taser is actually an abbreviation.
 Created in 1974 by NASA researcher Jack Cover, the weapon was actually named after Tom Swift, a character in a series of adventure books about a teenage inventor.
-To see also : Here’s the Average Tax Refund 2021 and How To Spend It.
+See the article : The government owns a piece of your traditional 401(k) or IRA.
 Swift in one of the books creates a rifle to shoot electricity.
 Cover used this as inspiration and with a little flexibility came up with Tom Swift and his electric rifle, called the Taser.

 Source: Business Insider